gamita/demo-rl-supply-chain/README.md

 ## Prerequisites

 This application runs on JVM.
-Before you start this application, you need to install the follows softwares.
+Before you start this application, you need to install the following softwares.

 - Java (version 8 or later)